wavefrontHQ/docs/pages/doc/wavefront_data_ingestion.md

 <ul>
 <li>Most integrations include dashboards that collect commonly used metrics.</li>
 <li>You can clone and customize existing dashboards or create charts from scratch and add them to your own dashboard.</li></ul>
-The real power of Wavefront comes from alerts and special features such as anomaly detection, histograms, and distributed tracing.
+Alerts and special features such as anomaly detection, histograms, and distributed tracing make our observability offering powerful.
 For example, you can add alerts to your charts and send them to alert targets such as PagerDuty or a custom Webhook target.</td>
 <td width="50%"><img src="/images/v2_dashboard_small.png" alt="dashboard example"/></td>
 </tr>
 </tbody>